Well the fans had all been clamoring for “one good Slytherin” since about Book 2, hadn’t they? It looks like Rowling finally listened to them.

 But Slughorn is essentially a timid soul.
 And it is not just physical timidity.

 With all of his gifts, and his skills, you would think that if he had ever possessed even a scrap of courage he would have been off to scale the heights himself, to one day finish up as the eminence grise of some highly exclusive sector of wizarding society.
 He has the skills to do it, and he knew how to pull the right strings — as well as which are the right strings to pull.
-But, instead, he settled into Hogwarts, much like Albus, to spend the prime of his life attempting to impress an endless string of schoolchildren.
+But, instead, he settled into Hogwarts, much like Albus, to spend the prime of his life attempting to impress an endless parade of schoolchildren.

 We were originally led to believe that Albus had gone out into the world after Hogwarts and done something with himself before returning.
 But that turns out not to be the case at all.
 The post-DHs official timeline simply does not allow for it.
-He could have even been teaching within 10–15 years after the point that Aberforth left school forever (probably soon after sitting his OWLs.
-I cannot see ’Forth choosing to stick around to cram for the NEWTs).
+He could have even been teaching within 10–15 years after the point that Aberforth left school forever (probably soon after sitting his OWLs in 1900.
+I don’t see ’Forth choosing to stick around to cram for the NEWTs).
 I rather get the impression that Slughorn also started teaching as quite a young man.
 Indeed, one is tempted to conclude that the day he took his first dose of Felix Felicis potion, which he tells us was at the age of 24, was the day he had his job interview — possibly with Headmaster Black.

 And while Albus may prefer to use different methods, himself; he was more than content to sit back and let Horace do his thing for decades.
 For he recognized that Horace was serving a legitimate need.
 Albus, after all, was also a product of the wizarding world as it is.